Donate

 Answer

 The appearances of the angel of the Lord cease after the incarnation of Christ.
 Angels are mentioned numerous times in the New Testament, but “the angel of the Lord” is never mentioned in the New Testament after the birth of Christ.
-One possible difficulty is that the angel who appears to Joseph in a dream in Matthew 1:24 is called "the" angel of the Lord.
-However, this angel is clearly the same one appearing in verse 20, which calls him "an angel."
+One possible difficulty is that the angel who appears to Joseph in a dream in Matthew 1:24 is called “the” angel of the Lord.
+However, this angel is clearly the same one appearing in verse 20, which calls him “an” angel.
 Matthew is simply referencing the same angel he had just mentioned.
 There is also some confusion regarding Matthew 28:2, where the KJV says “the angel of the Lord” descended from heaven and rolled the stone away from Jesus’ tomb.
-It is important to note that the original Greek has no article in front of angel; it could be “the angel” or “an angel,” but the article must be supplied by the translators.
+Here, it is important to note that the original Greek has no article in front of the word for “angel”; it could be “the angel” or “an angel,” but the article must be supplied by the translators.
 Other translations besides the KJV say it was “an angel,” which is the better wording.

-It is possible that appearances of the angel of the Lord were manifestations of Jesus before His incarnation.
-Jesus declared Himself to be existent “before Abraham” (John 8:58), so it is logical that He would be active and manifest in the world.
-Whatever the case, whether the angel of the Lord was a pre-incarnate appearance of Christ (Christophany) or an appearance of God the Father (theophany), it is highly likely that the phrase “the angel of the Lord” usually identifies a physical appearance of God.
+It is possible that appearances of the angel of the Lord represent the Son of God taking on temporary human form—a pre-incarnate appearance of Jesus Christ.
+Jesus declared Himself to be existent “before Abraham” (John 8:58), so it makes sense that He would be active and could manifest in the world.
+Whatever the case, whether the angel of the Lord was a pre-incarnate appearance of Christ (a Christophany) or an appearance of God the Father (a theophany), it is likely that “the angel of the Lord” was, in most cases, a physical appearance of God.

 Return to: